-Monitoring and Reporting
+Monitoring and Reporting.
 The PMU will be responsible for safeguards reporting to ADB.
-The PIU, assisted by the NSC, will conduct monitoring for the subproject in Hulhumale, North Malé atoll and provide the environment input based on site visits, compliance checks and prepare the semi-annual safeguards report for submission to PMU MGFSS; the PMU MGFSS will further verify the information and submit the reports to ADB semi-annually during construction stage and annually during O&M stage (to be submitted within 30 days from the end of each monitoring period from project effectivity until a project completion report is issued).
-The environmental / safeguards monitoring reports will be publicly disclosed on the ADB website as well as HDC and PIU websites.
+The PIU, assisted by the NSC, will conduct monitoring for the subproject in Addu atoll and provide the environment input based on site visits, compliance checks and prepare the semi-annual safeguards report for submission to PMU MGFSS; the PMU MGFSS will further verify the information and submit the reports to ADB semi-annually during construction stage and annually during O&M stage.
+The safeguards monitoring reports will be publicly disclosed on the ADB website.
 Reporting to ADB will continue until project completion report is issued.
-The environmental / safeguards QPR checklist will be submitted to ADB as part of the project quarterly progress report, refer to Appendix 10.
+The environmental safeguards QPR checklist will be submitted to ADB as part of the project quarterly progress report, refer to Appendix 10.